Percentile rankings vs 1,600+ peer institutions. Higher is better.

 Azimuth ranks Hendrix College #1390 for overall value on Azimuth's composite among nonprofit four-year institutions.
 A private baccalaureate college in Conway, Arkansas, Hendrix College enrolls roughly 1,100 undergraduates.
 The institution maintains a 79.6% freshman retention rate and a 72.4% six-year graduation rate, reflecting solid student persistence and degree completion outcomes.
 Hendrix College performs strongest in return on investment.
 Azimuth ranks Hendrix College #1320 for return on investment among nonprofit four-year institutions.
 Graduates earn about $20,260 less than similar students at comparable institutions, placing Hendrix College in the 5.3 percentile for earnings beyond expectations among nonprofit four-year institutions.
 The institution's program portfolio, anchored in biological sciences, connects students to career pathways that deliver meaningful long-term financial returns relative to the cost of attendance.
 Access and affordability shape the remaining pillars of the composite.
 Hendrix College enrolls 23.2% Pell-eligible undergraduates and 19.2% first-generation students, positioning the college in the 22.0 percentile for access among nonprofit four-year institutions.
 Affordability sits in the 21.1 percentile among nonprofit four-year institutions, reflecting the tuition structure and financial aid availability at a private liberal arts institution.
 Mobility outcomes place the college in the 37.7 percentile among nonprofit four-year institutions.

-Hendrix College's published cost of attendance is $55,013.
-Need-based financial aid reshapes that figure across income levels: low-income families pay approximately $15,951, families in the lower-middle range pay around $18,838, middle-income families pay about $26,414, families in the upper-middle range pay approximately $26,396, and higher-income families pay around $27,453.
-Azimuth ranks Hendrix College #1125 for post-graduation affordability among nonprofit four-year institutions.
-Net prices by income band are medians within those bands; individual aid packages vary, so some families in each band pay more and some less than the figures shown.
-Hendrix College uses the FAFSA to determine eligibility for need-based aid.
-The college participates in federal (Pell Grants, Direct Loans), state, and institutional aid programs.
-Most admitted students receive need-based financial aid packages that reduce the sticker price substantially, though the extent of aid varies by individual financial circumstances and by year.
-Median federal student loan debt at graduation is $26,688, and families using Parent PLUS borrow a median of $42,629; private or institutional loans may add further borrowing that falls outside these federal-only figures — see the Parent PLUS risk framework for how household context shapes PLUS decisions.
-For a graduate at the institution's median four-year earnings of $50,422, median federal debt of $26,688 projects to a monthly payment of about $302 under standard ten-year repayment.
-For personalized projections across earnings scenarios — including Parent PLUS planning — use Azimuth's Financial GPS tool.
+Published cost of attendance is $55,013.
+After need-based aid, low-income families pay approximately $15,951, middle-income families pay around $26,414, higher-income families pay approximately $27,453.
+Azimuth ranks Hendrix College #1125 for post-graduation affordability among nonprofit four-year institutions, in the 21.1 percentile.
+Median federal student loan debt at graduation is $26,688; families using Parent PLUS borrow a median of $42,629.
+For a graduate at the institution's median four-year earnings of $50,422, median federal debt projects to a monthly payment of about $302 under standard ten-year repayment.
+For personalized projections across earnings scenarios, use Azimuth's Financial GPS tool.

 This school profile was generated using Azimuth's proprietary ROI framework, developed by founder Daniel Rogers.
 Our methodology transforms federal education data into actionable insights for families.